-Another of its attributes is: it is relatively drought tolerant, thus making them suitable subject for planting out in dry areas.
+Another of their attributes is: they are relatively drought tolerant, thus making them a suitable subject for planting out in dry areas.

 If required for dried flower arrangements do not over water or over feed them, as this can affect the quality of the stems.